Is Influencer Marketing Still Effective in 2026? — What 5,685 Collaborations Reveal

 Beauty leads with 1,014 collaborations.
 With 344 brands working with 474 creators, that's an average of 1.4 creators per brand.
 The creator pool is broad and pricing is relatively distributed, making it a low-barrier sector.

-Food & Beverage stands out.
-While collaboration count is 730 (second place), the average views per video at 377,000 is the highest across all sectors.
-The data confirms that mukbang and cooking content pairs well with brand sponsorships.
+Food & Beverage stands out for a different reason.
+While collaboration count is 730 (second place), the average views per video at 377,000 is the highest across all sectors — 15% above the Dhesy platform average of 328,000 views per brand.
+The data confirms that mukbang (eating shows) and cooking content pairs naturally with brand sponsorships.

-Tech ranks at 474 collaborations with 254,000 average views, showing a good performance balance.
+Tech ranks at 474 collaborations with 254,000 average views, showing a solid performance balance.
 Samsung Electronics and LG Electronics lead this sector with 42 and 38 creators respectively.

 Mega vs Micro — Where Are Brands Betting?